 What is the Difference between a PLLC and an LLC?

 A PLLC is technically a subtype of an LLC (“LLC” stands for “limited liability company”).
-LLCs that intend to prove or do provide professional services regulated by the IDFPR must comply with the Professional Limited Liability Act.
+LLCs that intend to provide or do provide professional services regulated by the IDFPR must comply with the Professional Limited Liability Act.
 Such businesses are referred to as Professional Limited Liability Companies, Professional LLCs, PLLCs, or P.L.L.C.s.

 The legal reason for forming a PLLC is the same as the reason for forming an LLC: both create a shield between your personal assets and your business’s assets.
 This can limit your personal liability if something happens to the business, just one of many reasons to form an LLC.